Michel Henry: Material Phenomenology (1990)

 “Material phenomenology” is another name by which Michel Henry designated his radical phenomenology of life, to which development he has devoted his whole philosophical work.
 The object of material phenomenology is the subjective life of living individuals understood in its pathetic and affective reality as pure impression.
 As he wrote in the introduction of his book Material Phenomenology: “To radicalize the question of phenomenology is not only to aim for a pure phenomenality but to seek out the mode according to which it originally becomes a phenomenon -- the substance, the stuff, the phenomenological matter of which it is made, its phenomenologically pure materiality.
 That is the task of material phenomenology.”.

 This book by Michel Henry on material phenomenology is constituted of three studies on the “question of phenomenology”, and each of these studies poses this question in its own way.
 The first study tries to show how material phenomenology distinguishes from classical or historical phenomenology about the problem of time, which allows to Husserl to “think how consciousness manifests itself, that’s to say phenomenality itself”.
 A problem to which he searches a solution into intentionality, which delivers according to Michel Henry the self-revelation of absolute subjectivity to the “anonymous”, depriving it “of every assignable phenomenological status”.

-The second study is devoted to “the phenomenological method”, it searches to show that classical or historical phenomenology is confronted to the “impossibility of providing a theoretical knowledge of absolute subjectivity”, so it offers according to Michel Henry “the proof that transcendental life withdraws from every intentional approach, from evidence, and the ‘pure seeing’ of phenomenological reduction”.
-The “extraordinary” and unconscious path followed by the Husserl thought to try to overcome the aporia to which he was confronted is for Michel Henry “the striking proof of the non-ekstatic status of life”, that's to say of the fact that it never manifests itself in the exteriority of a seeing.
+The second study is devoted to “the phenomenological method”.
+It seeks to demonstrate that classical or historical phenomenology is confronted with the “impossibility of providing theoretical knowledge of absolute subjectivity”.
+According to Michel Henry, this demonstrates that “transcendental life withdraws from every intentional approach, from evidence, and from the ‘pure seeing’ of phenomenological reduction”.
+The “extraordinary” and unconscious path taken by Husserl's thought in its attempt to overcome this aporia constitutes, for Michel Henry, “the striking proof of the non-ekstatic status of life”; that is, the fact that life never manifests itself in the exteriority of a seeing.

 The third study is composed of two texts from Michel Henry devoted to the fundamental philosophical problem of the “experience of the other” and on community.
 According to him, the experience of the other and by consequence the relation to others doesn't funds on intentionality or on “the opening to the alterity of a world”, but on the opposite on life which provides paradoxically “the milieu or the medium in which all possible intersubjectivity can take place”.
 For this is in the “experience of a radically immanent subject that life arrives to itself”, individuals can communicate between them only because they are living and possess a common origin, “a common birth, a shared essence”.